Vision and Purpose

 3.There is still much to be learned (especially in these latter days when both great judgment and renewal are upon us) from loving the Jews and knowing more about the Hebrew forms of worship, and their Christian correlations, and our entire faith patrimony.

-4. Avoiding traditional biblical visions of worship (the cross, sacrifice, suffering witness), and their related terms, could be a drag on the growth of Pentecostalism.
+4. Avoiding traditional biblical and visions of worship (the cross, Spiritual sacrifice, suffering witness, the table of the Lord), and their related terms, could be a drag on the growth of Pentecostalism.

 5. The Pentecostal movement, it’s prayer and intercession is indispensable to bringing the unsaved to salvation, to proper strength for mission among the body, and for the faith survival of the elect (Rev. 7,4).

-Based on the aforesaid vision and reflection, and open to counsel, the mission is:
+Based on the aforesaid vision, and open to counsel, the mission is:

-To equip God’s people, the universal priesthood, especially in preaching, for this present season of grace and renovation, of trial and apparent apostasy;
+3. To equip God's people, the universal priesthood, especially in faith preaching and faith teaching, for this present season of grace and renovation, of trial and apostasy;

-To challenge the Pentecostal Movement and the Body of Christ to keep worship creative and open to our day, but not stray from the biblical terms and realities of his sacrificial death on Calvary, or from our heritage as part of faithful and holy Zion;
+4. To challenge the Pentecostal Movement and the Body of Christ to keep worship creative and open to our day, but not stray from our shared original biblical and apostolic norms and realities, or from our heritage as part of faithful and holy Zion;

-To serve the entire Body of Christ as missionaries who empower the universal priesthood of the faithful to use all the gifts Pentecost;
+5. To serve the entire Body of Christ as missionaries who empower the universal priesthood of the faithful to use all the gifts given and offices confirmed and unleashed at Pentecost and in early church practices (1Corinthians12,4ff and Ephesians4,10-11);

-To seek out the wisdom and unfulfilled prophecy of the Hebrew Scriptures from Jewish teachers and Christian Jewish teachers to better prepare for judgment and to follow the Holy Spirit.
+7. To seek out the wisdom and unfulfilled prophecy of the Hebrew and Christian Scriptures so we present a fully rooted and complete gospel that prepares us all for judgment and introduces us all as to how to follow Jesus.

 Inspirations